jaksonlabs/jakson/book/carbonspec/latest/src/formatting/lax-json.md

 ```

-A Lax ("non-strict") JSON string_buffer is a valid JSON string_buffer that additionally allows the following:
+A Lax ("non-strict") JSON string is a valid JSON string that additionally allows the following:

 - **Optional Key Enquoting**.
-For key names that only contain of alphanumeric characters without leading numbers and no spaces, double quoting can be omitted (i.e., `{ x: "y" }` is a valid non-strict Json string_buffer)
+For key names that only contain of alphanumeric characters without leading numbers and no spaces, double quoting can be omitted (i.e., `{ x: "y" }` is a valid non-strict Json string)

 - **Optional Value Enquoting**.
-For string_buffer values that only contain of alphanumeric characters, underscore, without leading numbers and no spaces, double quoting can be omitted (i.e., `{ "x": my_value }` is a valid non-strict Json string_buffer)
+For string values that only contain of alphanumeric characters, underscore, without leading numbers and no spaces, double quoting can be omitted (i.e., `{ "x": my_value }` is a valid non-strict Json string)

 - **Optional Object Scoping**.
 The object block symbols `{` and `}` can be omitted for the outermost object that is not contained in an array (i.e., `"x": "y"` is a valid non-strict Json object)